Room 237

 Ending Explained: Room 237

-The final moments of Room 237 reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Room 237 reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Room 237?